Richardson2512/testlattice-backend/docs/FRONTEND_INTEGRATION_GUIDE.md

 ## 📋 **Overview**

-This guide shows how to integrate all newly implemented backend features into your TestLattice frontend (https://github.com/Richardson2512/testlattice.git).
+This guide shows how to integrate all newly implemented backend features into your Rihario frontend (https://github.com/Richardson2512/Rihario.git).

 ---